JJWallis/photosnap-website/README.md

 accent bar - repsonsive height to hero content but relative to viewport

 Hamburger - creating manually with spans + pseudo els of parent button | translate lines to form a cross on click

+Social icons - gradient fill achieved by displaying that version on top of default as pseudo-el (opacity transitioned + switched on hover)